We don’t want to spoil it.

 But here are a few things you should know before going:

-It’s named in honour of the turbot (“the best fish in the world”), which will receive due attention on the menu of simple, open-fire cooked fare.
-Using techniques he perfected while helming the kitchen at Kitty Fisher’s and travelling through coastal towns of the Basque region, Parry’s going to be cooking using what he describes as a more instinctual and primal style, slinging well-sourced ingredients onto a wood-fired grill.
+It’s named in honour of the turbot (“the best fish in the world”), and it’s the debut restaurant from former Kitty Fisher’s head chef Tomos Parry.
+He’s combined his own Welsh heritage with the techniques he perfected while travelling through coastal towns of the Basque region to create what he describes as a more “instinctual and primal style” of cooking, slinging well-sourced ingredients onto a wood-fired grill.

 Just don’t overdo it, or you’ll find yourself Keeling over.

 NOTE: Brat is open now.
 You can find out more, check out the full menu, and make a booking at their website right HERE.